Powerlearnproject/se-day1-assignment-jose254-jng/README.md

 Increased flexibility- A prompt engineer can create prompts with domain-neautral instructions highlighting logical links and broad patterns.
 Developer control-Prompt engineering gives delelopers more control over users'interactions with AI.Effective prompts provide intent and establish context to the large languagae models.

-Provide an example of a vague prompt and then improve it by making it clear,specific,and concise.Explain why the improved prompt is more effective.https://sl.bing.net/ehQ2fDsOLO8
+Provide an example of a vague prompt and then improve it by making it clear,specific,and concise.Explain why the improved prompt is more effective.

+Draw a picture of a person.
+Draw a full-body potrait of a young woman with long brown hair,wearing a red jacket and blue jeans,standing in a park on a sunny day with trees and grass in the background.